Our Students' Union supports over 150 societies

 Joining a club or society is a great way to meet like-minded people and make new friends.
-It can also can give you valuable transferable skills for gaining future employment - especially if you take a lead role in the running of the group.
+It can also give you valuable transferable skills for gaining future employment - especially if you take a lead role in the running of the group.

 There is also a student radio station based on campus.
-Xtreme 1431AM has both live and recording studios, where students can host and produce their own shows.
+Xtreme Radio has both live and recording studios, where students can host and produce their own shows.
 Anyone is welcome to get involved, and past members of the Xtreme radio Society have gone on to have successful careers in radio.
 Xtreme works closely with BBC Radio to provide training for its members.

 Swansea University Students' Union official TV station SUTV record, edit and publish video content online with the aim to promote and publicise the students’ experience at the university through events, societies and sports.